jwapico/Bio-Notes/content/Chloroplasts.md

 **Chloroplasts** are lens shaped double membraned organelles only found in plants and algae, and perform photosynthesis, converting light energy into energy dense sugar.
-Inside the chloroplast is another membranous system in the form of flat interconnected sacs called **thylakoids**, which may be stacked in some regions to form a **granum.** The plasm in the chloroplast outside of thylakoids is called the **stroma**, and contains the chloroplasts [[DNA]], [[The Endomembrane System#Ribosomes|ribosomes]], and enzymes.
+Inside the chloroplast is another membranous system in the form of flat interconnected sacs called **thylakoids**, which may be stacked in some regions to form a **granum.** The plasm in the chloroplast outside of thylakoids is called the **stroma**, and contains the chloroplasts [[DNA]], [[Endomembrane System#Ribosomes|ribosomes]], and enzymes.

 ![[Pasted image 20251207224638.png]]